KxSystems/docs/docs/wp/surveillance/index.md

 ## Detecting high-frequency traders

 To understand the nature of high-frequency trading, a surveillance solution as sophisticated as the trading systems is required to monitor the HFT behavior in real time.
 A kdb+ system can capture and analyze live data to efficiently track these traders using a handful of common metrics.
 The metrics serve two purposes.
 Firstly, the goal is to identify potential high-frequency traders.
 The aim is then to determine whether any of the identified traders are negatively impacting the market.
-For a description of the tables and columns referred to in the following sections refer to Appendix B. All images in the document have been created using Kx Dashboards, that visualizes the historic and real-time data by interfacing with kdb+.
+For a description of the tables and columns referred to in the following sections refer to Appendix B. All images in the document have been created using KX Dashboards, that visualizes the historic and real-time data by interfacing with kdb+.

 ### Order-to-trade ratio (OTR)